Sangro

 During World War II, the mouth of the Sangro was part of the series of German military fortifications known as the Gustav Line.
 The Eighth Army crossed the Sangro on 23 November 1943.
-This crossing was the beginning of the Allied offensive on the Winter Line defenses east of the Apennines, which petered out in mid-December having failed to secure vital cities such as Orsogna.
+This crossing was the beginning of the Allied offensive on the Winter Line defences east of the Apennines, which petered out in mid-December, having failed to secure vital cities such as Orsogna.